 P.M.: My dad was a folk singer/songwriter, who grew up in New England.
 He always listened to James Taylor and Jim Croce.
 I picked up guitar when I was growing up and I never put it down!

-P.H.: Last year, our sister publication, Montco Happening, interviewed your sister, Elizabeth Mencel (“Rozes”), about her musical inspirations.
+P.H.: Two years ago, our sister publication, Montco Happening, interviewed your sister, Elizabeth Mencel (“Rozes”), about her musical inspirations.
 She stated that one of her musical inspirations was you, but also your grandmother.
 Would you also site your grandmother as an inspiration?

 P.M.: Yes, my grandmother—and my grandfather—were inspirations.
 My grandfather was always playing Jazz.
 The two of them used to take me to music lessons when I was younger.
 On the way there, we would listen to Nat King Cole and my grandmother would be singing at the top of her lungs!